For passing attacks to be successful, the quarterback must master the 3, 5, 7 steps and quick game footwork.

 Most coaches highly emphasize timing for quarterbacks.
-QBs need to take the right steps because the receivers are running certain routes depending on the QB’s drop is, and the offensive line is blocking a certain way.
+QBs need to take the proper steps because the receivers are running specific routes depending on the QB’s drop is, and the offensive line is blocking a certain way.

 3 Step Drop By A Quarterback

 The first drop we will discuss is the 3-step.
 The 3-step is typically meant for quick game concepts, meaning that the receiver’s routes will be short.
 The quarterback must drop back quickly and get the ball out of his hands.